-To accelerate the pace of discovery, PLOS aims to remove existing barriers that prevent scientists from sharing, finding, learning from, and building upon the shared scientific body of knowledge.
+To accelerate the pace of discovery, PLOS aims to remove existing barriers that prevent scientists from sharing, finding, learning from and building upon the collective scientific body of knowledge.
 To achieve our mission of transforming research communication requires going beyond solving the problem of access for readers, to providing sustainable access for authors to the systems of scholarly communication.
-Any barrier to publication ultimately reduces the impact of open access by limiting the number of findings available to readers.
+Any barrier to publication ultimately reduces the impact of Open Access by limiting the number of findings available to readers.
 This is particularly damaging when that barrier reduces the ability of global scholars from low-and middle-income countries (LMICs) to engage with the global research community.

 - Upper middle- and high-income countries (UMHICs) learn from research in LMICs.
 Traditional journals have focused on the issues of UMHICs, while journals focused on issues of local relevance do not always achieve global reach.
 PLOS is committed to the publication of research of global and local relevance and increasing access to publication can help to deliver this.

 - LMICs get to participate in setting global agendas and research priorities, and ensuring these agendas are more globally inclusive.
 A track record of publication is often a prerequisite to participation in these discussions making barriers to publication particularly problematic.

 - In addition to contributing to global science, improving access to research can underpin global development.
 Access to health research for instance is a key element for developing healthcare capacity as well as locally relevant health research in LMICs.
 Without access to research and the ability to communicate local findings to a global audience the development of local health research capability is challenging.
 Furthermore, publication in journals with a global reach also enhances an author’s credibility while elevating the visibility of the research, while providing valuable experience in navigating the international publication system that authors can build on.